Proxy Nexus provides two methods of making Netrunner Proxies, paper proxies and printed cards at makeplayingcards.com.

-These are actual cards produced by makeplayingcards.com (MPC), printed with a scaled or fitted scan of a Netrunner card.
-Proxy Nexus produces image files ready to submit to print at MPC.
-This option is less work, provides nice results, but is more expensive than paper proxies.
+These are cards produced by makeplayingcards.com (MPC).
+Proxy Nexus produces image files pre-formatted to print at MPC.
+This option is less work and produces great cards, but is more expensive than paper proxies.

 The shortest dimension of the original scans is resized and scaled by 1.5% past MPC's cut line.
 This should help minimize most black lines along the edge of cards but may result a small loss of the original graphic.
 Choose this option to help avoid any black lines/borders along the edge of the cards.

 Fits the scans within MPC's cut line.
 May result in black lines along the edges of the card.
 Choose this option to avoid any loss of the scanned image.

 Fit is the default option, but can be changed on the settings page.
 For anyone interested in the technical details, the images were produced with this Python script: borderGenerator.py